ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 --- back

-# Appendix A.  Rationale for Primary Server / Primary Client
+# Rationale for Primary Server / Primary Client

-## A.1.
-One Client / One Server
+## One Client / One Server

 ~~~
    +------------+  Derived Shared Secret  +------------+